Architecture & Security

 A core component of Dynamic-powered embedded wallets is the isolation of any sensitive key material or credentials.
 All sensitive operations that involve an embedded wallet’s private key occur within secure AWS nitro enclaves.

 Additionally, token private keys never exist outside of the AWS secure enclave unencrypted.
-There is no avenue of unilateral access to the secure enclave from any employee of Dynamic, nor AWS KMS.
+There is no avenue of unilateral access to the secure enclave from any employee of Dynamic, nor our KMS.

 Sessions, Signatures, Transactions

-Transactions requests are signed by the end user’s wallet authenticator and validated by AWS KMS.
-Upon successful validation, the end user’s private keys are used to sign the actual transaction within AWS KMS’s secure enclave.
+Transactions requests are signed by the end user’s wallet authenticator and validated by our KMS.
+Upon successful validation, the end user’s private keys are used to sign the actual transaction within the KMS’s secure enclave.

 Was this page helpful?